 There was quite a bit of trial and error involved with making this, but even so I've still got plenty of material left to make at least two or three more.

-Step 2: Make some plans
+Step 2: Make Some Plans

+I drew out some plans, and then re-worked them over a few times until the mechanism looked like it would function the way I wanted.
 The pattern pieces were traced onto the wood, and all the pieces were cut out using a scroll saw.

-Step 3: Internal mechanism
+Step 3: Internal Mechanism